oceanhackweek/ohw-resources/docs/tutorials/getting_started.md

 This basic workflow allows you to follow along with tutorials with your own live copy of the tutorials notebooks while staying up-to-date with any changes made to the master tutorials repository, [ohw20-tutorials](https://github.com/oceanhackweek/ohw20-tutorials).

 ### Shortcut
-The first time you try to upload the ohw20-tutorials, Launch a new terminal, then enter:
+The first time you try to upload (`git clone`) the `ohw20-tutorials` repository, launch a new terminal, then enter:

 ```bash
 git clone https://github.com/oceanhackweek/ohw20-tutorials.git